henrikhermansen/react-bootcamp/Day3.md

 :trophy: Create a theme state inside `ThemeProvider` and initiate the state with the first theme.
 You should also change `ThemeContext` to be initiated with `undefined`, like `SetThemeContext`.

 :trophy: Wrap `children` returned from `ThemeProvider` with Providers for the two Contexts created in the file.
-You should put the value and the se tter from the theme state in each Context.
+You should put the value and the setter from the theme state in each Context.

 :bulb: You need to use a `Context.Provider` component, and give it a `value` prop.